 hcam-finder Documentation

-Release 1.0.1
+Release 1.1.5

 Stuart Littlefair

-Jan 18, 2021
+Jan 21, 2021

 Contents

-1 Installation 3
+1 Installation

 2 Bugs 5

-Usage 3.1 Usage 3.2 HiPERCAM
+Jsage 7

+.1 Usage .
+7

+.2 HIPERCAM

+.3 ULTRACAM .
+12

+.4 ULTRASPEC .
+14

-4 Indices and tables 13
+4 ndices and tables 15

-Observation planning and finding charts for HiPERCAM
+Observation planning and finding charts for HiPERCAM, ULTRACAM and ULTRASPEC hcam\finder provides a Python scripts hfinder, ufinder and usfinder for observation planning with HiPERCAM on the WHT and GTC, ULTRACAM on the NTT and ULTRASPEC on the TNT.

-IMPORTANT: as of v0.5 hcam\finder has the correct rotator centre and offset for the GTC.
+IMPORTANT: as of v0.5 hcam\finder has updated the rotator centre and offset for the GTC.
 If you installed prior to this, make sure you delete the config file '~/.hfinder/config' and update to the latest version.

-hcam\finder provides a Python script hfinder for observation planning with HiPERCAM on the WHT and GTC.
-It allows you to generate finding charts as well as specify the instrument setup you require, whilst providing an estimate of observing cadence, exposure time and S/N estimates.
+These tools allow you to generate finding charts as well as specify the instrument setup you require, whilst providing an estimate of observing cadence, exposure time and S/N estimates.

 hcam\finder is written in Python and is based on TKinter.
 It should be compatible with Python2 and Python3.

 CHAPTER 1

 Installation

 The software is written as much as possible to make use of core Python components.
 It requires my own hcam\widgets module.
 It also relies on the third party libraries astropy for astronomical calculations and catalog lookup, as well as ginga for image display.
 Optionally, you can also use astroquery to expand the range of surveys one can download images from.

 Installing using pip should take care of these dependencies.
 Simply install with:

 pip install hcam\finder

 or if you don't have root access:

 '''

 sudo pip install hcam_finder

 '''

 or:

 '''

 pip install --user hcam_finder

 '''

-- Free software: MIT license

-- Documentation: https://hcam-finder.readthedocs.io.
+- Free software: MIT license - Documentation: https://hcam-finder.readthedocs.io.

 CHAPTER 2

 Bugs

 hfinder is of course entirely bug free!
 However, if you do find an issue, please raise it at the github page.

-chapter $\mathbf{3}$
+CHAPTER $\mathbf{3}$

 Usage

 Please see the detailed usage instructions

 3.1 Usage

 To start hfinder, simply type:

+hfinder

-hfinder The main GUI window will display, shown below.
+Other finding chart tools are started in a similar way, e.g. ufinder to start the ULTRACAM tool and usfinder for the ULTRASPEC tool.
+The main GUI window will display, shown below (windows for all tools are similar).

-3.1.1 Telescope Selection Before proceeding any further, make sure the correct telescope is selected using the Telescope menu item.
+3.1.1 Telescope Selection

+Before proceeding any further, make sure the correct telescope is selected using the Telescope menu item.
 If you wish to make your selection permanent, see Changing the config file.

-3.1.2 Target Setup Enter your Object Name in the appropriate box.
+3.1.2 Target Setup

+Enter your Object Name in the appropriate box.
 You can query SIMBAD using your entered target name by pressing the Query Simbad button.
 If SIMBAD lookup fails, you can enter your target coordinates by hand.

 Select a sky survey to grab images from and press the Load Image button.
 If an image is available in the selected sky survey it will be downloaded and displayed, along with the HiPERCAM field of view (FoV).

-3.1.3 Manipulating the FoV You can change the telescope pointing either by click-dragging the FoV, or by changing the values in the Tel.
+3.1.3 Manipulating the FoV

+You can change the telescope pointing either by click-dragging the FoV, or by changing the values in the Tel.
 RA and Tel.
 Dec fields.
 Like all numerical entry boxes in hfinder the right and left arrow keys will increment or decrement the values.
 Holding Shift whilst pressing the arrow keys will make larger changes.